NA3/gitlabtkgiharborintegrations/README.md

 Configure and Execute CI/CD Pipeline for Building, Tagging and Publishing Application Image into Harbor Registry
 ----------------------------------------------------------------------------------------------------------------

+We will start by building "Continious Integration" part of our CI/CD pipeline.
-Below is an example of a CI/CD pipeline that builds a simple SpringBoot based microservice from its Java source code using Maven, continues to build a container image using Dockerfile residing in a subdirectory and finally pushes built image into designated project in the Harbor container image repository.
+It compiles a simple SpringBoot based microservice from its Java source code using Maven, continues to build a container image using provided Dockerfile and pushes built/tagged image into designated project in the Harbor image repository.

 -   Properties of target Harbor project (top level construct for images hosting) are shown below.
 It is not 'Public' and therefore requires